LeVarga/iRclone/rclone/docs/content/rc.md

 }
 ```

-### core/memstats: Returns the memory statistics {#core/memstats}
+### core/memstats: Returns the memory statistics {#core-memstats}

 This returns the memory statistics of the running program.
 What the values mean
 are explained in the go docs: https://golang.org/pkg/runtime/#MemStats

 The most interesting values for most people are:

-* HeapAlloc: This is the amount of memory rclone is actually using
+- HeapAlloc - this is the amount of memory rclone is actually using
-* HeapSys: This is the amount of memory rclone has obtained from the OS
+- HeapSys - this is the amount of memory rclone has obtained from the OS
-* Sys: this is the total amount of memory requested from the OS
+- Sys - this is the total amount of memory requested from the OS
-  * It is virtual memory so may include unused memory
+   - It is virtual memory so may include unused memory

-### core/obscure: Obscures a string passed in. {#core/obscure}
+### core/obscure: Obscures a string passed in. {#core-obscure}

 Pass a clear string and rclone will obscure it for the config file:
 - clear - string

-Returns
+Returns:
 - obscured - string

-### core/pid: Return PID of current process {#core/pid}
+### core/pid: Return PID of current process {#core-pid}

 This returns PID of current process.
 Useful for stopping rclone process.

-### core/quit: Terminates the app. {#core/quit}
+### core/quit: Terminates the app. {#core-quit}

-(optional) Pass an exit code to be used for terminating the app:
+(Optional) Pass an exit code to be used for terminating the app:
 - exitCode - int

-### core/stats: Returns stats about current transfers. {#core/stats}
+### core/stats: Returns stats about current transfers. {#core-stats}

 This returns all available stats: